-9.00 - 10.35 Registration and who is here today?
-During this session we will have child-initiated learning with staff supporting, encouraging, questioning (where appropriate) and observing children in self chosen activities.
+8.40 - 10.35 Registration During this session we will have child-initiated learning with staff supporting, encouraging, questioning (where appropriate) and observing children in self-chosen activities.
 We have a short focus activity and/or a story or rhymes and some adult directed activities and games.
-10.35 Snack and chat 10.50- 11.50 During this session we will have child-initiated learning with staff supporting, encouraging, questioning (where appropriate) and observing children in self chosen activities.
+10.35 Snack and chat 10.50- 11.50 During this session we will have child-initiated learning with staff supporting, encouraging, questioning (where appropriate) and observing children in self-chosen activities.
 We have a short focus activity and/or a story or rhymes and some adult directed activities and games.
 12.00 - 12.45 Lunchtime 12.45 - 2.30 During this session we will have child-initiated learning with staff supporting, encouraging, questioning (where appropriate) and observing children in self chosen activities.
 We have a short focus activity and/or a story or rhymes and some adult directed activities and games.
-2.30-3.00 Tidy up time, story and/or songs
+2.30-3.10 Tidy up time, story and songs